Ryan Beard: Coaching career

 Beard began his coaching career immediately after graduating from Western Kentucky, serving as the Hilltoppers' defensive graduate assistant from 2012 to 2013.
 He served as the defensive quality control coach for the Louisville Cardinals in 2014, and after one season in that position, became an assistant at Northern Michigan, working with the cornerbacks.

 Beard was to serve as Northern Michigan secondary coach in 2016, but left for Western Kentucky in July of that year.
 He served as their defensive backs coach for one season.
 In 2017, he returned to Louisville, where he served as an assistant for two seasons.
 Beard coached the special teams and safeties at Central Michigan in 2019.

 Beard was named defensive coordinator and safeties coach for the Missouri State Bears in 2020.
 In his first season in the position, he helped them set the school record for single-season sacks and reach the playoffs for the first time in 30 years.
 The next year, the Bears defense again broke the single-season sack record and they made the playoffs for the second consecutive year.
 Following the 2022 season, where Missouri State went 5–6 and missed the playoffs, Beard was named the new head coach.

+On December 11, 2025, after leading Missouri State to a 7–5 record in their first year in FBS, Beard was hired to become the head coach at Coastal Carolina, succeeding Tim Beck.